cmlavoro/INF656Assignment3/README.md

 Select a contact from the list, and update information about the contact.

 When creating a new contact or updating information about an existing contact, a success message appears with the specific save type.

+To delete a contact, select a contact from the list, press the red Delete button, then OK to confirm deletion.
+A message success message will appear on the main list after deletion that the contact was deleted.